Marilynne Robinson: Personal life

 Robinson was raised as a Presbyterian and later became a Congregationalist, worshipping and sometimes preaching at the Congregational United Church of Christ in Iowa City.
 Her Congregationalism and her interest in the ideas of John Calvin have been important in many of her novels, including Gilead, which centers on the life and theological concerns of a fictional Congregationalist minister.
 In an interview with the Church Times in 2012, Robinson said: "I think, if people actually read Calvin, rather than read Max Weber, he would be rebranded.
 He is a very respectable thinker."

 In 1967 she married Fred Miller Robinson, a writer and professor at the University of Massachusetts Amherst.
 The Robinsons divorced in 1989.

-The couple had two sons.
+The couple have two sons.
 In the late 1970s, she wrote Housekeeping in the evenings while they slept.
 Robinson said they influenced her writing in many ways, since "[Motherhood] changes your sense of life, your sense of yourself."

-Robinson still lives in Iowa City, and spends the summers with family in upstate New York.
+Robinson divides her time between northern California and upstate New York.